abkux/Giftify-Website/README.md

 npm run dev
 ```

-This will start the website using Vite on http://localhost:3000.
+This will start the website on http://localhost:3000.

 # Contributing